duckietown/duckietown-manual/src/10-setup/02-software/github-installation.md

     git config --global credential.helper store

-### SSH key setup

-To seamlessly access GitHub through terminal without having to enter the password each time, you can establish a SSH key and adding it to the GitHub SSH agent.

-Follow the official GitHub documentation to create a SSH Key [Link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-Once you have a GitHub username and SSH key associated with your account, you can continue on to the next page to set up your Duckietown account.
--->

 (prelim-sw-ssh)=
 ## Connect with SSH

-To seamlessly access GitHub through terminal without having to enter the password each time, you can establish an SSH key and adding it to the GitHub SSH agent.
+To seamlessly access GitHub through terminal without having to enter the password each time, you can generate a SSH key pair and add it to the SSH agent.

 Follow the [SSH instructions on GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), or continue reading below.